Team-Nutshell/nutshellengine-docs/_sources/types/AssetManagerInterface/index.rst.txt

 	  - Loads an image from a file and returns a pointer to the loaded image.
 	* - :doc:`/types/AssetManagerInterface/createFont/index`
 	  - Creates an empty font and returns its pointer.
+	* - :doc:`/types/AssetManagerInterface/loadFontBitmap/index`
+	  - Loads a bitmap font from a file and returns a pointer to the loaded font.
-	* - :doc:`/types/AssetManagerInterface/loadFont/index`
+	* - :doc:`/types/AssetManagerInterface/loadFontSDF/index`
-	  - Loads a font from a file and returns a pointer to the loaded font.
+	  - Loads a SDF font from a file and returns a pointer to the loaded font.
 	* - :doc:`/types/AssetManagerInterface/createSound/index`
 	  - Creates an empty sound and returns its pointer.
 	* - :doc:`/types/AssetManagerInterface/loadSound/index`